aceasim03/YutongQuan_STATS201_FinalProject/README.md

 - **Author**: Yutong Quan, Political Economy (Economics), Class of 2024, Duke Kunshan University
 - **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
 - **Disclaimer**: Submissions to the Final Project for [STATS201 Introduction to Machine Learning for Social Science, 2022 Autumn Term (Seven Week - Second)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
 - **Acknowledgments**: Firstly, I would like to express my greatest gratitude to Prof. Luyao Zhang for her generous and inspiring instructions on STATS201 Introduction to Machine Learning for Social Science.
 Also, I would like to thank all my classmates for their valuable comments on this project.
+I also thank Xin Ma for his assistance in setting up the virtual machine.

 ## Project Summary
 - **Background & Motivation**: